 Screenwriting: One screenplay (of at least 10 pages in length, in standard screenplay format)

 Translation: 8-20 pages of material, in translation or not

 Special Topics: 8-20 pages of original material, relevant to the topic

 Should I register for an intermediate or advanced creative writing workshop in advance?

 If you meet the criteria, you may register for intermediate creative writing workshops and advanced electronic writing.
 If you are able to register, you need not submit a writing sample at the beginning of the semester.
 If you cannot register, then you should submit a writing sample at the beginning of the semester.

 How many sections should I apply for?

 Apply to any section that you would like to take - advanced and/or intermediate.
 The more to which you apply, the more likely you are to get into one; but don't apply to a section where you know you have a time conflict.
 Once you've been accepted in one section of a particular genre, you will NOT get into any other.

 No. These courses are designed for undergraduate students only.
-In almost all cases, the Program will not grant exceptions.
+In almost all cases, the Department will not grant exceptions.

 Writing samples deadline for intermediate and advanced courses are due on the first day of each semester by 4 pm at the Literary Arts building, 68 1/2 Brown St.